CrimsonVista/UTAustin-Courses/2021fa_cs361s/labs/lab1/lab1.md

 to be directly executed.
 Instead, you will have to use ROP in order to expolit existing executable code.
 Your goal is to write three progressively more sophisticated return-oriented payloads.

 As in the buffer overflow example, we will use a 32-bit x86 machine running Linux.
-This lab has been on the CS linux machines.
+This lab has been tested on the CS linux machines.
 Alternatively, you can install any virtual 32-bit x86 machine running Linux you choose.

 In addition to the ROP reading for class, you may wish to google additional explanations and papers.